+While this might sound alarming, the study emphasizes that most human jobs will change rather than disappear completely.
 What does this mean for you and the future of your job?
 How can you prepare for the rise of robots in the workplace?
 Make sure you know what jobs and skills are likely to be taken over by automated workers and expand your skill set so you can perform tasks that robots cannot.

 Which Jobs Will Robots Take Over?

 Rest assured that many jobs will continue to exist even as tasks become more automated.
 McKinsey finds that less than 5% of jobs are likely to be entirely taken over by robotics and other computers.

 Instead, computers will take over particular tasks that they can complete more efficiently or cost-effectively than humans.
 These include predictable or repetitive work, physical tasks, machine operation, and data processing and collecting.
 Artificial intelligence is transforming many industries and will have a significant impact on healthcare careers, for example.

 People across all levels of education and at all stages in their careers will see some of their tasks taken over by computers.
 However, these changes will impact certain industries more than others.
 Some sectors that are most likely to experience a steep rise in automated workers include the following:

 The good news is that construction jobs are growing due to today’s increased demand for new buildings, improved roadways, and other infrastructure development.
 However, some construction tasks are ideal for robots.
 These include any predictable physical labor, such as construction equipment operation, demolition, and basic installation and repair of materials.

 Jobs and tasks that require more expertise, including complex installations and repairs, and construction site management, will likely not be replaced by robots any time soon.